Multiplier Hopf algebroids. Basic theory and examples: Introduction

-where the ranges and domains are various tensor products of $A$ with itself relative to $B$ or $C$, respectively. \end{itemize} This result generalizes corresponding characterizations of regular multiplier Hopf algebras and Hopf algebroids among multiplier bialgebras or bialgebroids; see \cite{daele:0} and Proposition 4.2 in \cite{boehm:bijective}.
-Accordingly, we define a multiplier Hopf algebroid to be a multiplier bialgebroid satisfying conditions (MH1) and (MH2) above.
-The non-regular case where only the maps $\Tr$ and $\lT$ are required to be bijective will be considered elsewhere.
+are bijective, where the ranges and domains are various tensor products of $A$ with itself relative to $B$ or $C$, respectively.
+In that case, we call the multiplier bialgebroid a \emph{multiplier Hopf algebroid}.
+Its antipode is invertible if and only if the canonical maps

+are bijective as well, and in that case, we call the multiplier Hopf algebroid \emph{regular}. \old This result generalizes corresponding characterizations of multiplier Hopf algebras and Hopf algebroids among multiplier bialgebras or bialgebroids; see \cite{daele:0} and Proposition 4.2 in \cite{boehm:bijective}. \new In the case of multiplier Hopf algebras, bijectivity of the maps $\lT$ and $\Tr$ implies existence of a counit.
+In the case of multiplier bialgebroids, we can only prove existence of counits if the maps $\rT$ and $\Tl$ are bijective as well. \old

-The proof of the main result uses only the canonical maps appearing in condition (MH2) and a few key relations between them that are equivalent to multiplicativity, co-associativity and compatibility of the comultiplications $\Delta_{B}$ and $\Delta_{C}$.
+The proof of the main result uses only the canonical maps \new in \eqref{eq:intro-lttr} and \eqref{eq:intro-rttl} \old and a few key relations between them that are equivalent to multiplicativity, co-associativity and compatibility of the comultiplications $\Deltalt$ and $\Deltart$.
 To a large extent, we adopt and refine the arguments in \cite{daele:0}, but replace calculations involving the comultiplications by transparent commutative diagrams.
 This change of technique proves to be very helpful for keeping track of the module structures used for these tensor products and for ensuring that all maps involved are well-defined.
 More importantly, this method makes explicit the key relations of the maps $\Tl,\Tr$ and $\lT,\rT$ used in the arguments and suggests to shift the perspective and to regard these canonical maps as the fundamental structure maps of a multiplier bialgebroid.

 This article is organized as follows.